-PSHE Association Core Theme 3 - Living in the Wider JIGSAW - the 6 Puzzles World In Key Stage 2, pupils should be taught: Being Me in My World Celebrating Difference Dreams and Goals Healthy Me Relationships Changing Me L1. to recognise reasons for rules and laws; consequences of not adhering to rules and laws х х х х L2. to recognise there are human rights, that are there to protect everyone х х х L3. about the relationship between rights and responsibilities х х L4. the importance of having compassion towards others; shared responsibilities we all have for caring for other people and living things; how to show care and concern for others х х х х L5. ways of carrying out shared responsibilities for protecting the environment in school and at home; how everyday choices can affect the environment (e.g. reducing, reusing, recycling; food choices) х х

-L6. about the different groups that make up their community; what living in a community means х х х х L7. to value the different contributions that people and groups make to the community х х х х х х L8. about diversity: what it means; the benefits of living in a diverse community; about valuing diversity within communities х х х х х х L9. about stereotypes; how they can negatively influence behaviours and attitudes towards others; strategies for challenging stereotypes х х L10. about prejudice; how to recognise behaviours/actions which discriminate against others; ways of responding to it if witnessed or experienced х х L11. recognise ways in which the internet and social media can be used both positively and negatively х
+PSHE Association Core Theme 3 - Living in the Wider JIGSAW - the 6 Puzzles World In Key Stage 2, pupils should be taught: Being Me in My World Celebrating Difference Dreams and Goals Healthy Me Relationships Changing Me L1. to recognise reasons for rules and laws; consequences of not adhering to rules and laws х х х х L2. to recognise there are human rights, that are there to protect everyone х х х L3. about the relationship between rights and responsibilities х х L4. the importance of having compassion towards others; shared responsibilities we all have for caring for other people and living things; how to show care and concern for others х х х х L5. ways of carrying out shared responsibilities for protecting the environment in school and at home; how everyday choices can affect the environment (e.g. reducing, reusing, recycling; food choices) х х L6. about the different groups that make up their community; what living in a community means х х х х L7. to value the different contributions that people and groups make to the community х х х х х х L8. about diversity: what it means; the benefits of living in a diverse community; about valuing diversity within communities х х х х х х L9. about stereotypes; how they can negatively influence behaviours and attitudes towards others; strategies for challenging stereotypes х х L10. about prejudice; how to recognise behaviours/actions which discriminate against others; ways of responding to it if witnessed or experienced х х L11. recognise ways in which the internet and social media can be used both positively and negatively х

-PSHE Association JIGSAW - the 6 Puzzles Core Theme 3 - Living in the Wider World In Key Stage 2, pupils should be taught: Being Me in My World Celebrating Difference Dreams and Goals Healthy Me Relationships Changing Me L12. how to assess the reliability of sources of information online; and how to make safe, reliable choices from search results х L13. about some of the different ways information and data is shared and used online, including for commercial purposes х L14. about how information on the internet is ranked, selected and targeted at specific individuals and groups; that connected devices can share information х L15. recognise things appropriate to share and things that should not be shared on social media; rules surrounding distribution of images х L16. about how text and images in the media and on social media can be manipulated or invented; strategies to evaluate the reliability of sources and identify misinformation Х L17. about the different ways to pay for things and the choices people have about this х L18. to recognise that people have different attitudes towards saving and spending money; what influences people's decisions; what makes something 'good value for money' х L19. that people's spending decisions can affect others and the environment (e.g. Fair trade, buying single-use plastics, or giving to charity) х L20. to recognise that people make spending decisions based on priorities, needs and wants х L21. different ways to keep track of money х L22. about risks associated with money (e.g. money can be won, lost or stolen) and ways of keeping money safe х
+PSHE Association Core Theme 3 - Living in the Wider JIGSAW - the 6 Puzzles World In Key Stage 3, pupils should be taught: Being Me in My World Celebrating Difference Dreams and Goals Healthy Me Relationships Changing Me L12 How to assess the reliability of sources of information online; and how to make safe, reliable choices from search results х L13 about some of the different ways information and data is shared and used online, including for commercial purposes х L14 about how information on the internet is ranked, selected and targeted at specific individuals and groups that connected devices can share information х L15 recognise things appropriate to share and things that should not be shared on social media; rules surrounding distribution of images х L16 about how text and images in the media nd on social media can be manipulated or invented; strategies to evaluate the reliability of sources and identify misinformation х L17 about the different ways to pay for things and the choices people have about this х L18 to recognise that people have different attitudes towards spending and saving money; what influences people's decisions; what makes something "good value for money" х L19 that people's spending decisions can affect others and the environment e.g. Fairtrade, buying single use plastics or giving to charity х L20 to recognise that people make spending decisions based on priorities, needs and wants х L21 different ways to keep track of money х L22 about risks associated with money e.g money can be won, lost or stolen and ways to keep money safe х